 Stock goes down from the strike price: delta turns negative

-On the other hand, if Bank of America stock goes down from the strike (e.g. to 15), the call option is out of the money and its delta is closer to zero, while the put option is in the money and its delta is closer to -1.00.
+On the other hand, if Ford stock goes down from the strike (e.g. to 15), the call option is out of the money and its delta is closer to zero, while the put option is in the money and its delta is closer to -1.00.
 The overall delta of the long straddle position is now negative.
 The long straddle becomes directional, but in this case it is bearish (the total delta is negative).
-The further the stock falls, the more negative the straddle’s delta gets, and in an extreme case long straddle can behave almost like a short stock position.
+The further the stock falls, the more negative the straddle's delta gets, and in an extreme case long straddle can behave almost like a short stock position.

 Does a long straddle position always win?